Stan Rogers: Legacy

-Rogers' remains were cremated, and his ashes were scattered off the coast of Nova Scotia.

 Rogers' legacy includes his recordings, songbook, and plays for which he was commissioned to write music.
-His songs are still frequently covered by other musicians, and are perennial favourites at Canadian campfires and song circles.
+His songs are still frequently covered by other musicians, including children's performer Raffi on his 1977 out-of-print album Adult Entertainment, and are perennial favourites at Canadian campfires and song circles.
 Members of Rogers' band, including his brother Garnet Rogers, continue to be active performers and form a significant part of the fabric of contemporary Canadian folk music.
 Following his death, he was nominated for the 1984 Juno Awards in the category for Best Male Vocalist.
 That same year, he was posthumously awarded the Diplôme d’Honneur of the Canadian Conference of the Arts.
 In 1994, his posthumous live album Home in Halifax was likewise nominated for Best Roots and Traditional Album.

 His widow, Ariel, continues to oversee his estate and legacy.
 His music and lyrics have been featured in numerous written publications and films.
 For instance, his lyrics have appeared in school poetry books, taking their place alongside acknowledged classics.
 His song "Northwest Passage" was featured in the last episode of the TV show Due South, his songs "Barrett's Privateers" and "Watching the Apples Grow" having been previously featured.
 "Barrett's Privateers" has also been used extensively in promotion ads for Alexander Keith's ale.
 In the 2005 CTV made-for-TV movie on the life of Terry Fox, Rogers' "Turnaround" is the music over the closing shot.
 As the movie ends, Fox is depicted, alone, striding up a hill, while the lyric "And yours was the open road.
 The bitter song / The heavy load that I'll never share, tho' the offer's still there / Every time you turn around," forges a link between these Canadian icons.
 Many of his songs on the albums Northwest Passage and From Fresh Water refer to events in Canadian history.

 Adrienne Clarkson, who, prior to serving as the Governor General of Canada from 1999 to 2005, had worked for the Canadian Broadcasting Corporation, highlighted Rogers' career in a 1989 television documentary called One Warm Line on CBC Television; she also quoted Rogers in her investitural address.

 When CBC's Peter Gzowski asked Canadians to pick an alternate national anthem, "Northwest Passage" was the overwhelming choice.